vovacha/grid-approximator/readme.md

 # Grid Approximator

-Approximates contrast element using grid.
+Devide the contrast element from the picture into equal pieces using grid approximation.

 Input:
-- a picture with contrast elements to be approximated
+- a picture with contrast elements to be processd
 - one of two parameters (grid size in pixels or number of grid pieces)

 Output:
-- a picture with an approximated element
+- a picture with a grid

 ![Alt text](ukraine_grid.jpg?raw=true "Grid approximation example")